PhilT/machines/README.md

 Overview
 -----------------------------------------------------------

 The top level script is the `Machinesfile`.
-This contains the packages to include.
-Packages contain the commands to run.
+This contains a list of packages to run.
+Packages contain one or more tasks and the tasks contain the commands to run.
 Default packages are provided by Machines.
 Default packages can be overridden and new ones created.

 Commands are added to a queue with `sudo` or `run`. [lib/packages](https://github.com/PhilT/machines/tree/master/lib/packages) contains the packages you can add in the `Machinesfile` in Machines.
 Once the build starts the commands are run and shown with the current progress.

 Installation and Configuration
 -----------------------------------------------------------